Elevators & Amusement Rides

-The Fire and Building Safety Division will only accept VISA Credit Cards for those applications that are filed on-line from our web site.
+The Fire and Building Safety Division will only accept VISA Credit Cards for those applications that are filed online from our website.

-Elevators and Amusements
+Elevators and Amusement Ride Safety

-There are 19,000 regulated elevators, escalators and amusement rides in operation during the year.
-Ensuring the safety of these mechanical devices are 17 nationally certified inspectors.
+There are approximately 19,000 regulated elevators, escalators and amusement rides in operation during the year.
+Ensuring the safety of these mechanical devices are nationally certified inspectors.
 These inspectors perform inspections annually in office buildings, factories, hospitals, schools, nursing homes and in other not-so-common places such as TV towers, smokestacks, steel mills and grain storage buildings.
 These same inspectors will be found at fairgrounds, theme parks and indoor amusement parks inspecting amusement rides throughout the spring, summer, and fall and at ski lodges in the winter.

 The amusement inspectors perform approximately 900 amusement device inspections annually.